-- (1) A retailer must not submit a request for the transfer of a small customer under the relevant Retail Market Procedures unless: - (a) the retailer has obtained explicit informed consent from the customer to enter into the relevant customer retail contract; and - (b) the retailer has a customer retail contract in place to enable the sale of energy to the customer at their premises. - (2) A customer transfer under the relevant Retail Market Procedures is permitted prior to the completion of the cooling off period, provided that the transfer can be reversed if the customer elects to withdraw from the contract under clause 47.
+- (1) A retailer must not submit a request for a transfer under the relevant Retail Market Procedures unless: - (a) the retailer has obtained explicit informed consent from the customer to enter into the relevant customer retail contract; and

+- (b) the retailer has a customer retail contract in place to enable the sale of energy to the customer at their premises. - (2) A customer transfer under the relevant Retail Market Procedures is permitted prior to the completion of the cooling off period, provided that the transfer can be reversed if the customer elects to withdraw from the contract under clause 47.